CloudLabsAI-Azure/Defender-for-Cloud-v2/Instructions/Labs/Module 5 - Defender for DevOps .md

 ## Task 7: Integrating non-MS security scan solutions with MDC

-Integrating non-Microsoft security scan solutions with Microsoft Defender for Cloud (MDC) can provide a more comprehensive security posture.
+Integrating non-Microsoft security scan solutions with Microsoft Defender for Cloud (MDC) enhances your security posture comprehensively.

-To identify security issues in your pipeline with a straightforward approach, you can follow these basic steps to incorporate a security scan into your Azure DevOps pipeline.
-This focuses on integrating a basic security scan with minimal configuration:
+To incorporate a security scan into your Azure DevOps pipeline with minimal configuration, follow these steps for a basic integration using **Snyk**:

 ### Security Scan with Snyk
-**Snyk** is a popular tool for vulnerability scanning in open source dependencies.
-Here’s how to integrate Snyk into an Azure DevOps pipeline to identify security issues:
+**Snyk** is a well-known tool for vulnerability scanning in open source dependencies.
+Here’s how to integrate Snyk into your Azure DevOps pipeline to identify security issues:

 1. **Go to [Snyk's website](https://snyk.io/).**